Dutch Boy Vintage Colors

 Wilted marigolds are a journey into the hideous.
 Picture the lively original marigold deciding to hit the town for a wild night out and coming back looking like it partied too hard.
 This group of yellows defy the laws of color decency and leave us questioning, “Marigold, what happened to you?”
 These hues have stories to tell, but no one wants to hear them.

-These unappealing, depressing tones are the nerds of the design world.
+These unappealing and depressing, Dutch Boy Vintage Colors are the nerds of the design world.
 So, the next time you come across a color that you just don’t understand, remember, beauty is in the eye of the beholder.
 Here’s to the chromatic misfits that should be considered the worst options for any aesthetic.